 If you are moving, please inform the Assessor’s Office in writing as soon as possible.
 Please include your name, current address, address where you’d like your mail to now go, and your phone number.
 Please make sure we can read it.
 Our address is: Assessor’s Office2074 Aurelius RoadHolt, MI 48842Fax: 517-694-3316.

 Planning a vacation outside the country?
 A U.S. passport is required when traveling by plane to another country.
-The Delhi Township Clerk's Office is an official passport acceptance agency and can also produce passport photos to the correct specifications of the application.Depending upon what is needed, the process can take at least 20 minutes.
+The Delhi Township Clerk's Office is an official passport acceptance agency and can also produce passport photos to the correct specifications of the application.Depending upon what is needed, the process can take up to 20 minutes.
 Make sure you give yourself enough time for the application process and be sure to bring in all of the required information and documentation as it will save time and help your chances of getting approved.View a more comprehensive source of information.

 To apply, you must complete an application form.
 View the online application form or use a blank form at the Clerk's Office.
 If you are filling it out in person, you must use black ink.
 After filling out the application form, you must present certain items of identification and the required methods of payment to apply before signing it.